haruhi-dl/haruhi-dl/README.md

 This is a fork of [youtube-dl](https://yt-dl.org/), focused on bringing a fast, steady stream of updates.
 We'll do our best to merge patches to any site, not only youtube.

-Our main repository is on GitLab: https://git.sakamoto.pl/laudompat/haruhi-dl
+Our main repository is on our GitLab: https://git.sakamoto.pl/laudompat/haruhi-dl A Microsoft GitHub mirror exists as well: https://github.com/haruhi-dl/haruhi-dl

 ## Installing